MADAME ELISABETH – Versailles

 The exhibition is divided in two parts, first in the house where visitors can admire over 130 works including furniture, paintings, drawings, jewelry and imagine the everyday life of the young princess in this quiet refuge.
 Her hobbies included needlework, music, games, painting but also science and math.
 The second part of the exhibition is set up in the Orangery where the life of the princess and the history of the estate are retraced. (no English panels unfortunately)

-The grounds and the art of 18th century gardens – Versailles
+Madame Elisabeth, the grounds & the art of 18th century gardens at Versailles

 This tribute to Madame Elisabeth is also the opportunity to discover a superb 18th century garden.
 The grounds, laid out in the style of an English garden, have retained their original feel and offer a relaxing and peaceful setting.
 In front of the Orangery, beds of medicinal and aromatic plants conjure up the figure of Lemonnier, Madame Elisabeth’s physician, who cultivated plants on the estate.
 The walk between the two exhibition venues is enlivened with topiary representing animals.